guzey/repec_bot/README.md

 This is a template for a bot that tweets latest papers to appear on RePEc for a given JEL code(s).
+The original bot: [@econhist](https://twitter.com/econhist/)

 # Setup